 What is the National Clinical Assessment and how to prepare?
 UKFPO FY1

-This blog explains what the National Clinical Assessment is, who needs to sit it, and how to prepare in a focused, practical way, so you can approach the exam with clarity and confidence.
+This blog explains what the National Clinical Assessment is, who needs to sit it, what the UKFPO 2027 cycle looks like, what has changed this year, and how to prepare in a way that actually works.

 – Get UKFPO Updates and Teaching Emails here